 Why this blog post?

 I am not a doctor, scientist or authority to give you binding information.
-I am a regular Prague local observing the situation, listening to authorities and trying to help travellers / my clients to stay updated about life in Prague during / after the coronavirus outbreak.
+I am a regular Prague local observing the situation and trying to help travellers / my clients to stay updated about life in Prague during / after the coronavirus outbreak.

 Since I am working in a travel industry I get many emails and questions related to coronavirus in Prague and travelling to Prague after the corona pandemy.
 This blog post is updated regularly and focuses on information important to travellers.